PAUSEISCODING/Balatro-PAUSE-MOD/README.md

 # Pause's Pack

 This is a first attempt at a modpack.
 I've never used LUA.
-This currently has 2 jokers in it. soon to have 3 but they seem to cause crashes at the moment.
+This currently has 4 jokers in it. soon to have a booster pack containing them but as of right now the booster pack crashes the game under a false null value that isn't null, probably a stupid syntax error.

+# ENJOY THE MOD

 ----------------------------------------------------------------------------------------------------------------------------

-# CURRENTLY WORKING!

-# How to Use:

-drag this file into your mod's folder for balatro.
-(ENSURE ITS UNZIPPED CORRECTLY)

-Windows: Win+R, "%Appdata%", Balatro, Mods.